dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“They were steaming out of the station before Maia asked, 'Was it books in the trunk?' - Eva Ibbotson
+“One kind of good book should leave you asking: how did the author know that about me?” - Alain de Botton
 </i>
 </blockquote>